LAST UPDATED Tuesday, March 9, 2021

 We miss connecting with our friends, families, and neighbors at these fun events, however, their health and safety are far more important.

-We were able to safely host our annual Day of Action in July, installing "Born Learning" trail signage in two local parks and updating two murals.
+We were able to safely host our annual Day of Action in July of 2020, installing "Born Learning" trail signage in two local parks and updating two murals and are excited to host this volunteer project again in June of 2021!
 Read more on this project here.

-Our Emerging Leaders United held a two community clean-up volunteer days and their annual Hygiene Drive raising needed hygiene items for local non-profit partners.
+Last year our Emerging Leaders United held a community clean-up volunteer day and their annual Hygiene Drive raising needed hygiene items for local non-profit partners.
+ELU is planning another Spring Clean-up for Mary 8, 2021.
 Read more about ELU's events here.